-The title speaks for itself.
+Looking for history podcasts for kids?
+This title speaks for itself.
 Learn about people and events that are often overlooked in a typical history class.

 Activity to try: Choose a popular unit of historical study, like the Civil War or Great Depression, then have students research the little-told stories related to it.
 They could even write a readers theater based on their findings.

-Listenwise is an award-winning listening skills platform, searchable by topic area or school subject.
+Listenwise is an award-winning listening-skills platform, searchable by topic area or school subject.
 It advances classroom learning by providing additional content and building listening skills.
 There is also a focus on current events that helps keep the learning tied to the real world.

 Activity to try: Each episode comes equipped with teaching resources, so pick the topic that is best for your class and get listening.